-Employees should ensure that reports are sufficiently detailed for their purpose and free from errors prior to submission (Report attachments should be added prior to submission, when applicable).
+Employees should ensure that reports are sufficiently detailed for their purpose and free from errors prior to submission.
 It is the responsibility of the assigned employee to complete and submit all reports taken during the shift before going off-duty unless permission to hold the report has been approved by a supervisor.
 Generally, reports requiring prompt follow-up action on active leads, or arrest reports where the suspect remains in custody should not be held.